amballa/Unit-2-Project/index.md

 | Adaptive Boost      | 99.204244 | 0.981694 | 0.70      | 0.47   | **0.56** |
 | XGBoost             | 99.005305 | 0.993492 | 0.53      | 0.71   | **0.61** |

-Pre-tuning:
+##### Pre-tuning:
 ![image](https://user-images.githubusercontent.com/92558174/147194006-08c0f22f-c158-4bfb-8b41-2224c28e122c.png)

-Post-tuning:
+##### Post-tuning:
 ![image](https://user-images.githubusercontent.com/92558174/147180713-d02659a5-5ebf-42cc-8252-80c1cb8f1728.png)

 From the metrics above, we can see that XGBoost classifier benefitted the most from tuning.
 Both precision and recall increased substantially, giving an F1 score on pace with the logsitic regression model!
-The AdaBoost classifier

 ## Final Prediction
 For my final model, I decided to go with the logistic regression.
-Below are the prediction results of the 2021 draft in a confusion matrix format.
+Below are the prediction results of the 2021 draft in a confusion matrix format as well as the classification report.
+Surprisingly, the linear model did much worse on the test set than on the validation set!

 |![image](https://user-images.githubusercontent.com/92558174/147177924-f74402e5-da06-448d-84e6-b1b08dd7ac0b.png) | ![image](https://user-images.githubusercontent.com/92558174/147183927-ca56f4a2-7d88-454f-8a3b-50039b2248f4.png)|